Gabi Barnett, LPC-MHSP

 -

-Coming to therapy and being willing to open yourself up
+Coming to therapy and opening yourself up—

-I get it!
+I get it.

 -